Plastic sheeting or mulch in vegetable gardens proves to be a useful tool for some garden crops.

 - Since plastic does not break down, plastic mulch and drip tube irrigation should be removed after each season and not ever ‘tilled” into the soil.

 When planting crops, the time involved will take longer as each individual plant needs to be planted into its own hole.

 It’s Hot To Work On And Slippery

-As mentioned above plastic sheeting will hold heat making working on the sheeting hot.
+As mentioned above, garden plastic sheeting will hold heat, making working on the sheeting hot.

-NOTE: Years ago in the nursery, when laying down black plastic sheeting in the afternoon become too hot to touch!
-Laying the sheeting early in the days was not an option!
+NOTE: Years ago, in the nursery, when lying down, black plastic sheeting in the afternoon became too hot to touch!
+Laying the sheeting early in the day was not an option!

-Once water gets on plastic sheeting it can get slippery making it diffuclt to work on.
+Once water gets on plastic sheeting, it can get slippery, making it difficult to work on.
 Watch your step!

 Before The Plants Are Established, It’s A Bit Of Work To Keep The Plastic Down.